Expected: Legal fees and support payments – Life After Divorce

 • Co-exist amicably under one roof as a separated couple.
 Re-visit having separate homes when the kids are older or there’s more money.

 When there’s financial struggle, a happy, healthy post-divorce life is drastically reduced and may result in trading one state of unhappiness for another.
-Starting to examine financial budgets early in the separation process will help determine an easier path and a realistic financial future.
+Starting to examine financial budgets early in the separation process will help create an easier path and a realistic financial future.

 When Parents Do Well, Children Do Well